wp-plugins/beautiful-taxonomy-filters/README.txt

 **No more horrible looking URLs or hacky Javascript solutions**

 = Features =
-* Activate filtering on any registered public custom posttype
+* Activate filtering on any registered public custom post type.
-* Exclude taxonomies you just don’t want the visitors to filter on
+* Exclude taxonomies you just don’t want the visitors to filter on.
 * Beautifies the resulting URLs.
 You won’t see any /posttype/?taxonomy1=term.
 Instead you’ll see /posttype/taxonomy/term
-* Comes with a complete functional filter component for you to put in your theme.
+* Comes with a complete functional filter module for you to put in your theme.
+* Use either the widgets or functions to add the filter module and it's friend the filterinfo module to your site.
 * Choose from different styles for the component, or disable styling and do it yourself in style.css!
 Just want to tweak a style?
-Add your custom CSS directly on the settings page
+Add your custom CSS directly on the settings page.
 * Want a ”Clear all” link for the filter component?
 Just tick a box in the settings page!
+* Settings for fine-tuning the filter modules behaviour.
-* Ability to show your visitors information about their current active filtering
+* Ability to show your visitors information about their current active filtering.
 * Allows for custom GET parameters to be included.
 Extend the filter your way with maybe a custom search-parameter or whatever you like.
 * Many [filters and actions](https://wordpress.org/plugins/beautiful-taxonomy-filters/other_notes/) for modifying the plugins behavior.
 For those controlfreaks out there…